 Story: E.B.
 White (book)

 I know it’s contradicting after stating how I am after wisdom and not eternal youth to switch from horror to children’s film.
-But eventually adults revert back to a child-like state of mind.
+But eventually, adults revert back to a child-like state of mind.
 I really enjoyed the narration in this film and found that it contains full of wisdom.
 I used to read the book as a child, but somehow, I think some of the concepts in the story are too deep for a child to grasp.
-Themes about animal rights, life and death are concepts that are a bit hard for a child to internalize.
+Themes about animal rights, life, and death are concepts that are a bit hard for a child to internalize.
 I didn’t like it as much until now.
 Favorite quote from the film: “How special are we just a moment?”
 It’s a powerful phrase to remind us to be humble.
 Charlotte may be just a spider, but she is also a very good friend and a writer who stretches her natural abilities to make something more out of her existence.
 Truly inspiring.

-Yep, that’s my three list of books I eventually want to read.
+Yep, that’s my three lists of books I eventually want to read.
 It’s not so bad going back in time as I am finding it hard each day to find something worthwhile to watch or read.
 Time has changed or it’s simply just that I am getting older and my taste in entertainment is becoming more refined.
 I need something with depth.
 I need something classically timeless.